-- Infant may present with persistent fever and rash and few other features.
+- Infant may present with persistent fever and few other features.
 Features may be mild or unapparent.
-Early diagnosis of Kawasaki Disease in this age group is essential as 39% develop CAA - Young child remember sequential presentation of features full and detailed clinical history is critical - Older child this group tends to experience delays in diagnosis.
+Early diagnosis of Kawasaki Disease in this age group is essential as 39% develop CAA - Young child remember sequential presentation of features full and detailed clinical history is critical - Children of non-white ethnicities some symptoms of Kawasaki Disease (like a rash) can be more difficult to identify on darker skin.
+Additionally, Black and Asian children are more likely to be affected by Kawasaki Disease than white children - Older child this group tends to experience delays in diagnosis.
 Clinical presentation may also include vomiting, diarrhoea, sore throat - 47% of UK & Ireland infant cases present as incomplete Kawasaki Disease; 28% of cases overall are incomplete - high index of suspicion is needed!